ElkeHanschen/project-gatsby-blog/README.md

 - hit `http://localhost:8000/tags/` and all tags should show up and should (after clicking them) redirect to clicked page
 - for now (!!) add some inline styling
 - go back to `src/pages/index.js` and add a link to browse all tags

+### Tutorial 13

+#### Deploy site with netlify

+I did not do the deployment on netlify as my focus was to check if I get the blog functionality complete and running.
+If you want to try this out, [here's the egghead video no 13 to this](https://egghead.io/lessons/gatsby-deploy-a-gatsby-site-with-netlify)

+### Famous last words

+Don't forget to run `gatsby build` to get production ready files